Medicinal product (vaccine) for the prevention of COVID-19

 Mode of action

-The vaccine Comirnaty causes the immune system (the body's natural defences) to produce antibodies and blood cells that work against the virus, thereby affording protection against COVID-19.
+The vaccine Spikevax causes the immune system (the body's natural defences) to produce antibodies and blood cells that work against the virus, thereby affording protection against COVID-19.

-For a detailed explanation of the mode of action of mRNA vaccines, we recommend the websites Factsheet - "How mRNA vaccines protect us from the coronavirus" or Swissmedic videos on the vaccines generally.
+For a detailed explanation of the mode of action of mRNA vaccines, we recommend the Factsheet "How mRNA vaccines protect us from the coronavirus" or the Swissmedic videos on the vaccines generally.

-Comirnaty is injected into a muscle of the upper arm.
-Two doses of Comirnaty are administered approximately 21 to 28 days apart for a complete vaccination course.
+Spikevax is injected into a muscle of the upper arm.
+Two doses of Spikevax are administered approximately 28 days apart for a complete basic immunisation course.

-The efficacy of Comirnaty was compared with placebo (dummy drug) in a global study with over 43,000 participants.
+The efficacy of Spikevax in adults was compared with placebo (dummy drug) in a study in the USA with over 30,000 participants.

 Precautions, undesirable effects & risks

-Like all vaccines, Comirnaty can also produce side effects, although not necessarily in everyone.
-The most common adverse reactions are pain and swelling at the injection site, fatigue, headache, muscle pain, joint pain, chills and fever.
+Like all vaccines, Spikevax can also produce side effects, although not necessarily in everyone.
+The most common adverse reactions are swelling of the underarm glands, headache, nausea, vomiting, muscle ache, joint aches and stiffness, pain and swelling at the injection site, severe tiredness, chills and fever.

 All precautions, risks and other possible undesirable effects are listed in the Information for patients and the Information for healthcare professionals. (see link at the end of this document).